-- A methodology for near net shape process feasibility assessment
+- Process selection methodology for near net shape manufacturing

 Geometric Reasoning for Design and Manufacture, Advanced Materials